-This paper presents the results of evaluation of possible biophysical methods and approaches for registering various non-ionizing radiation (NIR) wave types of the human body in the electromagnetic range.
-Many types of NIR (electromagnetic waves, infrared radiation, thermo radiation, bioluminiscence) emitted from the human body were reviewed.
-In particular the results on of spontaneous biophoton emission and delayed luminescence from the human body are submitted along with infrared thermography (IRT) results.
-It was shown that 1 cm2 of skin generally emits ~85 photons for 1 s.
-The intensity of biophoton emission ranges from 10-19 to 10-16 W/cm2 (approx. ~1-1000 photons cm-2·s-1).
-The specific photon emission from part of the human thumb was detected as a spectrum of various colours with the method of Colour coronal spectral analysis on a device with an electrode made of polyethylene terephthalate (PET hostaphan) with applied electric voltage 15 kV, electric impulse duration 10 μs, and electric current frequency 15 kHz.
+This paper presents the results of evaluation of possible biophysical methods and approaches for registering of various non-ionizing radiation (NIR) wave types of the human body in the optic and electromagnetic range.
+Various types of NIR (electromagnetic waves, infrared radiation, thermo radiation, bioluminiscence) emitted from the human body were reviewed.
+In particular the results on the spontaneous biophoton emission and the delayed luminescence from the human body were submitted along with infrared thermography (IRT) results.
+It was shown that 1 cm of skin generally emits ~85 photons for 1 s.
+The intensity of biophoton emission ranges from $10^{-19}$ to $10^{-16}$ W/cm (approx. ~1-1000 photons·cm-2·s-1).
+The specific bioluminiscence emission from part of the human thumb was detected as a spectrum of various colours with the method of Colour coronal spectral analysis on a device with an electrode made of polyethylene terephthalate (PET hostaphan) with applied electric voltage 15 kV, electric impulse duration 10 $\mu$ s, and electric current frequency 15 kHz.
 It was established that photons corresponding to a red color emission of visible electromagnetic spectrum have energy at 1,82 eV.
-The orange color of visible electromagnetic spectrum has energy at 2,05 eV, yellow - 2,14 eV, blue-green (cyan) - 2,43 eV, blue - 2,64 eV, and violet -3.03 eV.
-The reliable result measurement norm was at $E \ge 2.53$ eV, while the spectral range of the emission was within $\lambda = 380-495$ nm and $\lambda = 570-750$ nm ± 5 nm.
+The orange color of visible electromagnetic spectrum has energy at 2,05 eV, yellow - 2,14 eV, blue-green (cyan) - 2,43 eV, blue - 2,64 eV, and violet - 3,03 eV.
+The reliable result measurement norm was at $E \ge 2,53$ eV, while the spectral range of the emission was within $\lambda = 380-495\pm5$ nm and $\lambda = 570-750\pm5$ nm.
 Also were estimated some important physical characteristics (energy of hydrogen bonds, wetting angle, surface tension) of water by the methods of non-equilibrium energy (NES) and differential non-equilibrium energy (DNES) spectrum of water, that helps understand in general how electromagnetic radiation interacts with water and establish the structural characteristics of water.

-Keywords: electromagnetic waves; infrared radiation; thermo radiation; bioluminescence; colour coronal spectral analysis; NES; DNES.
+Keywords: electromagnetic waves, thermo-infrared radiation, bioluminescence, colour coronal spectral analysis, NES, DNES.